W. Craig Vanderwagen: History

-Dr. Vanderwagen has served on a variety of international efforts and activities.
-He was the senior United States Government representative to the Global Health Security Action Group (composed of the G-7, Mexico, WHO, and the EC) from 2006-2009, and contributed to the establishment of a collaborative Medical Countermeasure Development Enterprise initiative of this group.
-In addition, Dr. Vanderwagen has served as the senior U.S. Government representative on the international Arctic Research Committee (1990–94) and was a consultant to the World Health Organization on Indigenous Health Issues (1997-2001).
-He was the U.S. Co-Chair for Healing Our Spirit Worldwide (2002-2003), an indigenous health effort to address behavioral and social diseases affecting indigenous communities.
-He has also served as the Chief Medical Officer of the U.S. Public Health Service and U.S. Deputy Surgeon General (2000-2005).
+Vanderwagen has served on a variety of international efforts and activities.
+He was the senior United States Government representative to the Global Health Security Action Group (composed of the G-7, Mexico, WHO, and the EC) from 2006 to 2009, and contributed to the establishment of a collaborative Medical Countermeasure Development Enterprise initiative of this group.
+In addition, Vanderwagen has served as the senior U.S. Government representative on the international Arctic Research Committee (1990–94) and was a consultant to the World Health Organization on Indigenous Health Issues (1997–2001).
+He was the U.S. co-chair for Healing Our Spirit Worldwide (2002–2003), an indigenous health effort to address behavioral and social diseases affecting indigenous communities.
+He has also served as the chief medical officer of the U.S. Public Health Service and U.S. deputy surgeon general (2000–2005).

-Dr. Vanderwagen has had leadership roles in a number of domestic and international disaster- and war-related events.
+Vanderwagen has had leadership roles in a number of domestic and international disaster- and war-related events.
 He served with the Pan American Health Organization in response to Hurricane Mitch in Honduras in 1999.
 He was the medical commander during Operation Provide Refuge, a USG support activity supporting refugees during the Serbian-Kosovar conflict in 1999.
-He provided consultative services in support of the civilian health system in Afghanistan in 2002-2003.
-He was the CPA director of Public Health and Primary Care in support of the Iraq Ministry of Health deployed to Iraq in 2003-2004 revitalizing the civilian health system in Iraq.
+He provided consultative services in support of the civilian health system in Afghanistan in 2002–2003.
+He was the CPA director of public health and primary care in support of the Iraq Ministry of Health deployed to Iraq in 2003–2004 revitalizing the civilian health system in Iraq.
 He was the PHS team leader aboard the USNS Mercy in the U.S. Government’s response to the tsunami in Indonesia in 2005 and was the overall commander for public health and medical response to Hurricane Katrina in 2005.

-Dr. Vanderwagen is currently Board Chairman at VIDO Intervac, a Canadian vaccine research and development organization.
+Since his retirement from government service, Vanderwagen has had positions with a number of private companies: senior partner with Martin, Blanck & Associates; chairman at VIDO Intervac, a Canadian vaccine research and development organization; general manager of East West Protection; and board chairman at ENG Mobile Systems.